Volker Mehrmann

-Volker Ludwig Mehrmann (born 1955) is a German mathematician.
+Volker Ludwig Mehrmann (born 1955) is a German mathematician known for research in numerical linear algebra, differential-algebraic equations, and control theory.
+He is on the editorial staffs of several journals, including Linear Algebra and Its Applications and Numerische Mathematik.
+From 2019 to 2022 he was president of the European Mathematical Society (EMS).

 Education and career

+Mehrmann studied mathematics at Bielefeld University, where he earned his Diploma (equivalent to an undergraduate degree) in 1979.
+He completed his Ph.D. there in 1982 under the supervision of Ludwig F. Elsner, following a spell at Kent State University, where he worked under Richard S. Varga.
+His dissertation was "On classes of matrices containing M-matrices and hermitian positive semidefinite matrices".
+He also received his habilitation in 1987 from the same university.

-At Bielefeld University he completed his PhD in 1982 under Ludwig Elsner and his Habilitation in 1987 with a dissertation on control theory.
-Mehrmann was from 1990 to 1992 a Vertretungsprofessor (interim professor) at the RWTH Aachen University.
+From 1990 to 1992 Mehrmann was a Vertretungsprofessor (interim professor) at the RWTH Aachen University.
 From 1993 to 2000 he was a professor at the Chemnitz University of Technology.
-Since 2000 he has been a professor at the Institute for Mathematics at the Technical University of Berlin.
+Since 2000 he has been a professor at the Institute for Mathematics at Technische Universität Berlin.
 From June 2008 to May 2016 he was the spokesperson for the Deutsche Forschungsgemeinschaft's mathematical center called Matheon.
 From January 2011 to December 2013 he was president of the Gesellschaft für Angewandte Mathematik und Mechanik (GAMM).
 In 2011 he received from the European Research Council (ERC) an advanced grant for modeling, simulation, and control of multiphysics systems.

-From 2019 to 2022 he is president of the European Mathematical Society (EMS).
+Awards and honors

 Mehrmann is a member of the Deutschen Akademie der Technikwissenschaften (Acatech) and of Academia Europaea.
-In 2015 he gave the Gauss Lecture.
-He was awarded in 2018 the W. T. and Idalia Reid Prize and in 2019 the Hans Schneider Prize in Linear Algebra.
-He was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to scientific computing and numerical linear algebra, and service and leadership in the mathematical community".
+In 2015 he gave the Gauss Lecture and in 2018 was awarded the W. T. and Idalia Reid Prize and in 2019 the Hans Schneider Prize in Linear Algebra.
+In 2022 he was named a Fellow of the American Mathematical Society "for contributions to scientific computing and numerical linear algebra, and service and leadership in the mathematical community".

-Mehrmann's research deals with numerical linear algebra, differential-algebraic equations, and control theory.
-Volker Mehrmann is on the editorial staffs of several journals, including Linear Algebra and Its Applications and Numerische Mathematik.